chaobrain/pinnx/docs/apis/pinnx.rst

 ``pinnx`` module
 ================

 .. currentmodule:: pinnx
 .. automodule:: pinnx

+The main PINNx module provides the high-level interface for training physics-informed neural networks.

 Trainer
 -------

+The ``Trainer`` class is the primary interface for training PINN models.
+It handles the training loop, optimization, callbacks, and model evaluation.

 .. autosummary::
    :toctree: generated/